iftekhar-ifat/Iftekhar-Ifat/README.md

 ## About Me

-I'm an aspiring AI researcher working in computer vision, currently exploring **vision-language models**, **vision-language-action systems**, and _agentic AI_.
+I'm an aspiring AI researcher working in computer vision, currently exploring **Vision-language models (VLMs)**, **Vision-Language-Action (VLAs) systems**, and **Agentic AI**.
 I also enjoy building tools and software—mostly things I find useful, but sometimes things others do too.
 I'm always open to interesting software projects and research collaborations.

 ---